Table of Contents

 No, and it won’t hurt them if you take all the precautions we mention in this article.
 A few of the benefits:

-So if you are considering hanging them, we say go for it!
-There are a few different hangers that you can choose from.
+So if you are considering hanging them, I say go for it!
+If it’s in your line of sight, you are more likely to want to play it!
+And if you have a unique looking guitar (like a resonator), it will look great in any room!
+So, on that note, there are a few different hangers that you can choose from.

 Different Types of Hangers